 Student Produced Media

 The Stony Brook Statesman; Stony Brook Press; Blackworld; SB Independent.

 Photographs; press releases; faculty collections*; department and program ephemera that document program and student life.

 *For faculty collections, items include: books and edited volumes; original research notes; curriculum vitae; and files documenting university history.

 The University Archives does not accession: reprints; student papers; syllabi; and general books and periodicals.

-Gifts-in-kind will be accepted and added to the collection only if they are in conformity with the collection development strategy and do not exhibit preservation concerns or hazards (e.g., mold, dampness, or insect damage).
+Gifts-in-kind will be accepted and added to the collection only if they are in conformity with the collection development policy and do not exhibit preservation concerns or hazards (e.g., mold, dampness, insect damage).